TypeStrong/typedoc-site/guides/options.md

 You can use `git remote` to view a list of valid remotes.
 If you are updating documentation for a forked package, you probably want to pass `--gitRemote upstream`.

-This may be set to a URL (staring with `http://` or `https://`), in which case TypeDoc will assume that it is the base URL for links.
+(Deprecated, will be removed in 0.24) This may be set to a URL (staring with `http://` or `https://`), in which case TypeDoc will assume that it is the base URL for links.
 Links will be created to `{gitRemote}/{gitRevision}/{filePath}`.

 ### htmlLang